kimsooil/docker-lamp/README.md

 In order to begin using this repository, along with any other migrations that involve user groups, you will immediately need to run the manage.py addhashes --all to download all the current datahashes used for the model.
 Without these, the model will not run.
 The command is outlined further below.

-## The covid folder contains 4 main DJANGO Models for the projections:
+### The covid folder contains 4 Django Models for the projections:
 1. State
 2. County
 3. SimulationRun